 Areas of expertiseContact LinkedIn

 As a specialist in compensation law, Richard is passionate about standing up for individuals.
 His expertise covers industrial accidents, public liability, medical negligence, catastrophic motor accidents, workers’ compensation and Comcare matters.
-Over his career, Richard has led many of the region’s most complex compensation actions and he routinely conducts seven-figure claims.
+Over his career, Richard has led many of the region’s most complex compensation actions.

 As coordinator of the firm’s Commonwealth superannuation team, Richard manages lawsuits on behalf of workers who were wrongly advised about their Commonwealth superannuation entitlements.
 Snedden Hall & Gallop was the first law firm to bring such a claim when Richard led a successful action in the High Court in 2007.